-You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
+- You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
 Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables.

-Do not use spark plugs with an intern suppression resistor.
+- Do not use spark plugs with an intern suppression resistor.
 NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).

-Finally - and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.
+- Finally - and before installing the battery and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.
+Do check battery and light bulbs for correct voltage (12V).

-Should something not work, please consult our trouble-shooting guide on our homepage.
+- Should something not work, please consult our trouble-shooting guide on our homepage.
 As a first step disconnect the blue wire from the coil and re-test.

-IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
+- IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
 The result is a rotor sitting lower, possibly touching now with its rivets the stator coil.
 The result is a destroyed stator and ignition failure.